Learning Abroad Center

 Excursions

-We will visit a number of locations where food is produced and consumed (some specific itinerary items subject to change):
+We will visit a number of locations where food is produced and consumed.
+Excursions may include:

 • Arceaux Market